art-ml/art-ml/README.md

 - s - makes a link, check [this](#url-rules) for url rules
 - b - makes bold text, if it's important (strong in html) should have "n" inside
 - i - makes italic text, if it's emphasised (em in html) should have "n" inside
-- q - makes quote, contains source of quote. if have to be same as src attribute it should have "a" inside, if doesn't have any source it should have empty string as value q="" (cite attribute for html)
+- q - makes quote, contains source of quote.
+If have to be same as s attribute it should have empty string as value q="".
+If doesn't have any source it should have null as value q="" or empty string, when using empty string it will use s attribute if it exists (cite attribute for html)

       <p> hello friend, <tm b="anything - jfkasdjasfasdfasdfasdf, this will be ignored"> nice to meet you again </tm></p>
       <tm b="n"> important</tm>